temporalio/documentation/docs-src/app-dev-context/skip-time-set-up.md

   - guide-context
 ---

-Learn to set up the Time Skip server in the SDK of your choice.
+Learn to set up the time skipping test framework in the SDK of your choice.